 4> stop the configuredGrantTimer for the corresponding HARQ process, if running;

+4> stop the cg-RetransmissionTimer for the correponding HARQ process, if running.

+Editor’s Note: Implements agreement “Upon receiving CG activation command, stop the CG retransmission timer for HARQ processes configured for the CG”.

 For each Serving Cell and each configured uplink grant, if configured and activated, the MAC entity shall:

 1> if the PUSCH duration of the configured uplink grant does not overlap with the PUSCH duration of an uplink grant received on the PDCCH or in a Random Access Response for this Serving Cell: